Updates made to this policy

 If te tamaiti or rangatahi is unable or unwilling to present their views in person at a family group conference or court hearing, their views may be presented by a representative that they choose.

 They could also be presented in another way if te tamaiti or rangatahi prefers, such as:

 - a written statement

 - pictures or videos.

-In a Youth Court te tamaiti may be represented by their own barrister or solicitor, or a youth or lay advocate appointed by the Court.
+In a Youth Court, te tamaiti or rangatahi may be represented by their own barrister or solicitor, or a youth or lay advocate appointed by the court.

 People responsible for encouraging participation

 Certain people are responsible for ensuring te tamaiti or rangatahi is encouraged and assisted to participate, given reasonable opportunities to freely express their views and given the support necessary to overcome difficulties in expressing their views or being understood.

 - the person directed by the court to prepare or review the court plan — this is the Oranga Tamariki chief executive’s delegate, which is usually the social worker for te tamaiti or rangatahi